gibran-ali/surface-accelerations-reference/README.md

-# surface-accelerations-reference
-The Surface Accelerations Reference - A Large-scale, Interactive Catalog of Passenger Vehicle Accelerations
+# The Surface Accelerations Reference - A Large-scale, Interactive Catalog of Passenger Vehicle Accelerations

 # Introduction